Commercial

 Quick answer

 A four-camera Hikvision system is fine when the site is genuinely finished at four views.
-An eight-channel Hikvision NVR is often the safer buying path for Australian homes and small businesses because it leaves room for side gates, garages, sheds, rear lanes, stock rooms, extra driveway coverage or an intercom-adjacent camera.
+An eight-channel Hikvision NVR is often the safer buying option for Australian homes and small businesses because it leaves room for side gates, garages, sheds, rear lanes, stock rooms, extra driveway coverage or an intercom-adjacent camera.

 When four cameras is enough